keerthanashajip-spec/NorthStar-Data-Analytics/README.md

 # NorthStar-Data-Analytics
-Final year database and analytics project using Python, R, and MongoDB
+database and analytics project using Python, R, and MongoDB